 Exploration of the ABM and the Amalgamated Break Trend Zones has been successful in delineating a lower grade resource close to surface.
 This resource, although lower grade, possibly will be economic to mine using a ramp for access from the surface down 1000 feet.
-KLG will investigate that possibility this year.
+KLG will continue to explore the Amalgamated Break Trend through surface exploration for the remainder of the calendar year.